 Thompson Dove Law Group regularly works with families from outside of South Carolina and can provide the legal services and guidance you need to complete your South Carolina adoption.

-If you are an adoptive family who lives outside of the United States, you may still be able to adopt a child from South Carolina through our international adoption program.
 If you are a South Carolina family who has adopted a child from outside the U.S., you will need to undergo certain international adoption procedures, including the domestication of your foreign adoption.
 Thompson Dove Law Group can help you complete this process.

 If you’re looking to adopt from the foster care system, you must be at least 21 years old.
 You’ll have to go through extensive background clearances and training before you are approved to adopt a child from foster care or become a foster parent.